SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 This process was guided by my tendency **to go beyond appearances and to look closer and more accurately at the things I don't know**.

-I insist a lot on this point not because I want to brag about it (I don't care at all) but because I think it's the attitude to always have in life and that everyone should apply for himself.
+I insist a lot on this point not because I want to brag about it (I don't care at all) but because I think it's the attitude to always have in life and that everyone should apply for themselves.

 I decided that being a programmer was what I wanted for my future, and I immediately started to learn how to become it.